 Not all laws are legitimate.
 We can see that many laws in the past have not been legitimate, such as those allowing slavery or the killing of infants.
 But how can we discern whether our current or considered laws are … Read the rest

-In this episode, we ask the question “When is law legitimate?” and describe the following twelve criteria for discerning the legitimacy of any particular law:… Read the rest
+In this episode, we ask the question “When is law legitimate?” and describe the following twelve criteria for discerning the legitimacy of any particular law:

 What is authority?
 Is there any real need for it?
 And should we obey authority?
 Although we will use the Catechism of the Catholic Church to investigate these questions, these are by no means exclusively Catholic conclusions, and can be … Read the rest

 In episode #2 we discussed and defined what spiritual freedom is and what it is not.
-We’ve talked about the obstacles to freedom, as well … Read the rest
+We’ve talked about the obstacles to freedom, as well as the … Read the rest

 Rights can be categorized as “Negative” or “Positive”.
 Negative rights boil down to the “right to be let alone” which is what Justice Louis Brandeis called “the most comprehensive of rights and the right most valued by civilized men”. … Read the rest